cryptotechguru/Cryptonomicon/Projects/Bounties/README.md

 1. The Keymaster is responsible for delivering on the requirements.
 1. The Keymaster should periodically update the issue with progress reports.
+1. After the bounty is funded the requirements and/or estimate MAY only be updated if both the Gatekeeper and Keymaster approve the changes.
 1. When ready the Keymaster updates the Deliverables section of the wiki page, moves the issue to `In Review`, and hands off to the Gatekeeper.

 ### In Review